-This year, about 5 million drivers are out on the roads in Massachusetts.
-Unfortunately, in 2019 Massachusetts drivers were involved in more than 140,000 crashes.
+About five million drivers are out on the roads in Massachusetts.
+Unfortunately, in 2019, Massachusetts drivers were involved in more than 140,000 crashes.
 As in every other state, it’s required to carry auto insurance if you’re driving in Massachusetts.

 Each insurance company in Massachusetts ranks differently when it comes to individual factors like price, interaction and overall satisfaction.
 The JD Power 2020 U.S. Auto Insurance Study ranked the top five car insurance companies in the local market based on an average of these criteria.

-State Farm comes in as #3.
-It’s the largest insurance company in the U.S. with agents across Massachusetts to provide personal service and help you navigate the number of vehicle coverage options available.
-Protect your vehicle by upgrading basic liability with collision and/or comprehensive coverage.
+State Farm is the largest insurance company in the U.S. with agents across Massachusetts to provide personal service and help you navigate the number of vehicle coverage options available.
+Protect your vehicle by upgrading basic liability car insurance with collision and/or comprehensive coverage.
 If you drive for Uber or Lyft, you’ll be able to add rideshare auto insurance.

 Regardless of what state you live in, Geico promises to save you money on your car insurance.
 Geico has a long list of discounts available to drop as much as 25 percent off your premiums.
 In fact, the more policies you bundle with Geico, the higher the savings on all your policies.

-Progressive comes in as #5 in the best car insurance companies in Massachusetts with a score of 819 in the J.D.
-Power Customer Satisfaction Study.
+Progressive received a score of 819 in the J.D.
+Power customer satisfaction study.
 The insurer claims that new customers can save an average of $750 when they switch.
 If you’re on a tight budget, get a quote from Progressive.
-You’ll be pleased with the level of service and the cost.

 State minimum insurance requirements for Massachusetts